 It’s imperative to get a Good Home Inspection.
 Whether you own or are purchasing a house in the Greater Dallas Area, it’s important to find out the condition of the home’s systems and components.
-The chances are that you’ve either made or are about to make a very large investment, and it’s critical that you should get a qualified home inspection to help find out as much information as possible about the property in order to help prepare you for additional or unexpected cost.
-If you want to negotiate in this market, you need a Good Home Inspection report.
+The chances are that you’ve either made or are about to make a very large investment, so it’s critical you should get a qualified home inspection to help find out as much information as possible about the property in order to help prepare yourself for additional or unexpected cost.
+Should you want to negotiate in this market, it’s imperative that you use a Good Home Inspection report.

-Nobody want’s surprises, and that’s why your home inspection report should be designed to provide you with valuable information about the condition of the house, and to help reduce your risk.
-It’s possible that Good Home Inspection may dispel or confirm your beliefs about the condition of the structure, but usually my reports will provide you with detailed information which does both.
-I’ll provide you with an outstanding custom report of the property that you are interested in.
-My reports will provide you with a wealth of knowledge that many of my clients continue to use for years after their purchase.
+Nobody want’s surprises, and that’s why your home inspection report has been designed to provide you with valuable information about the condition of the house to help reduce your risk.
+It’s possible that Good Home Inspection may dispel or confirm your beliefs about the condition of the structure, but usually your report will provide detailed information which does both.
+You will receive an outstanding tailored report on the property you are interested in.
+The reports I provide a wealth of knowledge that many of my clients continue to use years after their purchase.

-My thorough home inspection reports are the type of detailed tool you need in this competitive real estate market.
-And being the president of Lone Star ASHI gives me some unique qualifications that are a good fit in any market.
+Finding what needs to be fixed, since 1996: The thorough home inspection reports I provide are the type of detailed tool you need in this competitive real estate market.
+And my being a past president of Lone Star ASHI gives me some unique qualifications that are a good fit in any market.

-“Bud” Rozell is dedicated to his profession.
-All home Inspectors in Texas are licensed by the Texas Real Estate Commission.
+Bud Rozell is dedicated to his profession.
+All home Inspectors in Texas area licensed by the Texas Real Estate Commission.
 However, Bud’s membership in ASHI requires higher Standards of Practice on each and every inspection performed.
-This higher standard translates into a more thorough inspection and additional information provided to you, the client.
-Bud Rozell will welcome any questions that you may have after the inspection.
+This higher standard translates into a more thorough inspection and additional information provided to you, my client.
+Bud Rozell welcomes any questions that you may have after the inspection.